Rifles in the American Civil War: Lorenz Rifle

 The third-most widely used rifle of the Civil War, and the most prolific of "second-class" weapons, was the Lorenz Rifle.
 Introduced in 1854 for the Austrian armed forces, the North imported 226,924 Lorenz rifles during the war while the South imported at least 100,000.
-Similar in design to the Enfield rifle, early Lorenz rifles were considered superb weapons right out of the factory, but they had a .54 caliber bore which could not accept the same bullets as the Springfield and Enfield.
-The rounds fired by the Lorenz were considered inferior to the .58 caliber Minié ball, and while the rifle could be rebored to accept a larger bullet the process could affect barrel quality.
+Similar in design to the Enfield rifle, early Lorenz rifles were considered superb weapons right out of the factory, but they had a .54 caliber bore, which could not accept the same bullets as the Springfield and Enfield.
+The rounds fired by the Lorenz were considered inferior to the .58 caliber Minié ball, and while the rifle could be rebored to accept a larger bullet, the process could affect barrel quality.
 Later in the war, even factory-direct Lorenz rifles tended to be of poor craftsmanship.
 Despite their extensive use by both sides in the war, soldiers' opinions on the rifle were decidedly negative.
+General Joseph O. Shelby transported 2,500 Tyler rifles with him during his withdrawal into Mexico.